 Cabin Crew Assessment Day – Welcome to Aviation Dreamer.
-Here you can find your favorite Aviation Jobs update and also get excited Interview tips for your aviation interview.
-So, in this article, I am gonna writing on All About Cabin Crew Assessment Day?
+Here you can find your favorite Aviation Jobs update and also get exciting Interview tips for your aviation interview.
+So, in this article, I am gonna write about All About Cabin Crew Assessment Day.
 Full Details for First-Timers.
 It will help first-timers to attend any airline assessment day.
 So, read this article till the end.

-Normally when a first timer attend an assessment day they have many queries like –
+Normally when a first timer attends an assessment day they have many queries like –

 - Is it different from a normal interview?

 - Is assessment day harder than the normal interview?

 - Do we have to prepare something special for it?